-"Non-Live" immunizations do not use material that can cause infection.
-This means there is no
+'Non-Live' immunisations do not use material that can cause infection.
+This means there is no risk to people receiving donated material from a recently immunised non-exposed donor.

-Reason for Change To add Coronavirus Vaccination to obligatory section.
+Reason for Change To remove Coronavirus Vaccination from obligatory section, and additional information section updated.